-As at 31 December 2022, bank loans of approximately RMB70.0 million (under a loan facility of up to RMB120.0 million) were used for the construction of the Company's R&D center.
-The bank loans were secured by land use rights, properties and investment properties on the Land with a total carrying value of approximately RMB246.9 million.
+As at 31 December 2023, bank loans of approximately RMB95.5 million were used for the operation of the Company's R&D center.
+The bank loans were secured by the land use rights, investment properties and building on the Land with a total carrying value of approximately RMB241.4 million.